ivanslapnicar/EvolutionaryModel.jl/README.md

 The manuscript can be found [here](https://arxiv.org/abs/2010.00940).

-The code in the file `Simulation.jl` was used to run all simulations and produce all figures in our manuscript.
+The code in the file `Simulation.jl` (also in the Pluto notebook `Simulation_p.jl`) was used to run all simulations and produce all figures in the paper.

 ## Installing

 Download the repository either as zip-file or clone it to your local file system by running

 ```
-git clone git@github.com:ivanslapnicar/EvolutionaryModel.git
+git clone git@github.com:ivanslapnicar/EvolutionaryModel.jl.git
 ```

 ## Running the simulations